-Document owners should mark all technical documentation advising the reader of the export jurisdiction and export classification.
-Most documents subject to export control under the ITAR and/or EAR are generally marked in one of two manners.
-The first and most common practice involves the marking of an entire document where the majority of the content is export-controlled, such as an engineering drawing package, technical report, mishap investigation report, or technical presentation.
-While marking a whole document, place the ITAR and/or EAR notice on the cover page in a font size that is readable when printed.
-Ideally, insert the export jurisdiction and category into the header or footer that mirrors the notice placed on the front cover of the remaining pages, and the marking is complete.
-The appropriate markings for documentation controlled under the ITAR and EAR are illustrated in Figure 5.
-See Figure 6 for an example of marking a whole document.
+Document owners shall mark all documentation that contains export-controlled information, advising the reader of the export jurisdiction, export classification and CUI category.
+The marking of a document, where the content is export-controlled, such as an engineering drawing package, technical report, mishap investigation report, or technical presentation, shall be done according to this Section and Section 2.2.1.2.
+CUI MARKINGS.
+While marking a document, place the ITAR and/or EAR notice on the cover page in a font size that is readable when printed.
+Insert the export jurisdiction and category into the notice, and on subsequent pages place a statement at the bottom of each page (or in the footer) to the effect of, "Use or disclosure is limited to restrictions on the title page of this document."
+Or, something as simple as, "See title page for restrictions."
+You may also place the ITAR/EAR notice on the bottom of each page (or in the footer) of the document.
+The appropriate ITAR, EAR, both and ISS markings for documentation controlled under the ITAR and/or EAR are illustrated in Figure 5.

-Figure 5: Standard ITAR and EAR Markings
+Figure 5: Standard ITAR and EAR Notice Markings

-ITAR Category
+USML Category